-The support of our parents and carers in upholding the Behaviour Policy is crucial and greatly appreciated.
-Parents were involved in updating the Behaviour Policy.

-Parents and carers, where possible, should:

-- get to know the school's Behaviour Policy; - support their child in meeting the school's Behaviour Policy; - inform the school of any changes in circumstances that may affect their child's behaviour; - promptly discuss any behavioural concerns with the Head of Year; - take part in any pastoral work suggested to support positive behaviour (for example, attending reviews of specific behaviour interventions or reintegration meetings); - raise any concerns about the response to poor behaviour with the school directly, whilst continuing to work in partnership with the school; - take part in the life of the school and support its culture.

-The school will endeavour to work in collaboration with parents and carers by keeping them informed about developments in their child's behaviour and the school's policy.
+- 5.4.1 The support of our parents and carers in upholding the Behaviour Policy is crucial and greatly appreciated.
+Parents were involved in updating the Behaviour Policy. - 5.4.2 Parents and carers, where possible, should: - get to know the school's Behaviour Policy; - support their child in meeting the school's Behaviour Policy; - inform the school of any changes in circumstances that may affect their child's behaviour; - promptly discuss any behavioural concerns with the Head of Year; - take part in any pastoral work suggested to support positive behaviour (for example, attending reviews of specific behaviour interventions or reintegration meetings); - raise any concerns about the response to poor behaviour with the school directly, whilst continuing to work in partnership with the school; - take part in the life of the school and support its culture. - 5.4.3 The school will endeavour to work in collaboration with parents and carers by keeping them informed about developments in their child's behaviour and the school's policy.

-The support of parents and carers is particularly appreciated in establishing good routines (which are essential for learning to be maximised and for the community to thrive) by:

-- ensuring their child attends school regularly and punctually; - ensuring devices are fully charged daily; - ensuring their child has packed everything needed for school each day, including their device; - ensuring their child is meeting the Uniform and Appearance Code (Years 7 11) or Sixth Form Dress and Appearance Code when they leave the house each morning;

-- ensuring they have a regular evening and weekend routine which enables completion of homework to the expected standard and on time and without being interrupted by social media, phone, etc.; - ensuring all equipment, possessions and uniform are clearly named and that valuables are left at home.
+- 5.4.4 The support of parents and carers is particularly appreciated in establishing good routines (which are essential for learning to be maximised and for the community to thrive) by: - ensuring their child attends school regularly and punctually; - ensuring devices are fully charged daily; - ensuring their child has packed everything needed for school each day, including their device; - ensuring their child is meeting the Uniform and Appearance Code (Years 7 11) or Sixth Form Dress and Appearance Code when they leave the house each morning; - ensuring they have a regular evening and weekend routine which enables completion of homework to the expected standard and on time and without being interrupted by social media, phone, etc.; - ensuring all equipment, possessions and uniform are clearly named and that valuables are left at home.

-Parents and carers are also asked to:
+5.4.5 Parents and carers are also asked to:

-- oversee their child's use of mobile phones and devices to ensure that potentially hurtful messages and chat to and about other students or staff in the school are not being exchanged within or out of school hours; - respond promptly to any message of concern from staff about their child's behaviour in school and work with the school to remedy any problems.
+- oversee their child's use of mobile phones and devices to ensure that potentially hurtful messages and chat to and about other students or staff in the school are not being exchanged within or out of school hours; - support the school procedures for storing mobile phones in pouches during the school day, by ensuring their child's phone is registered with the school and the pouch is kept in good condition and brought to school daily; - respond promptly to any message of concern from staff about their child's behaviour in school and work with the school to remedy any problems.